June 3-6, 2026 | Las Vegas, NV

 • Rising voices whose work is shaping new directions in behavioral health

-• Clinicians practicing in various settings, offering practical insights grounded in day to day care
+• Clinicians practicing in various settings, offering practical insights grounded in day-to-day care

-This combination ensures attendees receive both foundational knowledge and exposure to the innovations, research, and practice considerations that are driving the field forward.
+This combination ensures that attendees receive both foundational knowledge and exposure to the innovations, research, and practice considerations that are driving the field forward.

 Suggested Travel Dates